Your age and entitlement rules

 Age and Benefit Entitlement

-Your age (and your partner's age) can affect your entitlement to benefits and tax credits
+Your age (and your partner's age) can affect your entitlement to benefits and tax credits.

 For more information on when you count as a couple see single or couple.

 Please note that we can not estimate your entitlement if you are under 18 years old.
-If you are under 18 but your partner is older than 18 then you can still use the calculator to calculate Housing Benefit, Council Tax Benefit and tax credits.
+If you are under 18 but your partner is older than 18 then you can still use the calculator to calculate Housing Benefit, Council Tax Reduction and tax credits.
 In this case, enter that the younger one is aged 18.
 Note though that the result may not be accurate for other benefits where different rates of benefit may apply if you have a partner aged under 18.